 Dina's Wood could be described as a jewel in the crown of woodlands in Northern Scotland, as it sits proudly atop the slopes of Beinn a' Chuallaich, with inspiring views across a wide swath of dynamic scenery.

-First impressions are paramount when buying woodland and Dina's Wood doesn't disappoint, offerering much to those seeking a place far from the madding crowd, or wanting to get firmly involved in woodland conservation.
+First impressions are paramount when buying woodland and Dina's Wood doesn't disappoint, offering much to those seeking a place far from the madding crowd, or alternatively wanting to get firmly involved in woodland conservation.
 A firm track provides good access over the elevated terrain and allows unrestricted access to Dina's Wood.

 Directly next to the entrance to the wood is a bench for the weary, positioned to catch the view across to Schiehallion; pausing for a moment here before venturing into the wood, it is apparent that this plateau would be the perfect spot for a woodland workshop or shelter.

 Two internal tracks fan out and lead from here, one following the southern boundary, the other rising up to the higher ground.
 The native Scots pine are well spaced with adequate light penetrating the forest floor creating a vibrant biodiversity.
 There is further scope for enlarging glade areas and allowing more light to reach the floor and encourage the regeneration of the ground flora for the benefit of ground dwelling animals and birds.
 The thinned timber may provide a benefit to the woodland worker who uses that most sustainable of domestic fuels, firewood.
-There are a number of animal trails and small streams criss-crossing the woods as well as rocky outcrops encrusted with lichen.
+There are a number of animal trails and small burns criss-crossing the woods as well as rocky outcrops encrusted with lichen.

 The upper plateau has by far some of the most striking views of the highlands most iconic scenery, making it well worth the visit for the adventurous woodlander.